-Sara Wilbur-Collins joined The Riverwood Conservancy in June 2021 with nearly 20 years of conservation organization experience, including her last role as the Executive Director of the Grand River Conservation Foundation.
-Sara is a Certified Fundraising Executive and is pursuing a Master of Conservation Leadership at the University of Guelph.
+Sara Wilbur-Collins joined The Riverwood Conservancy in June 2021 with nearly 20 years of conservation organization experience, including as the Executive Director of the Grand River Conservation Foundation for 15 years.
+Sara is a Certified Fundraising Executive and is one of only four people in Canada who hold a Master of Conservation Leadership from the University of Guelph.
 Sara has a background in music, and in her spare time she likes to paddle and read.
 Sara is inspired by how TRC’s volunteers and staff connect people to the outdoors!

 Brian Packham has been The Riverwood Conservancy’s Office Manager for over a decade, and has seen more changes to the organization than anyone currently on staff.
 Brian is central to many of the organization’s resources and activities, and may very well be the first face or voice you notice when contacting TRC or visiting Chappell House.
 An appropriate alternative title for Brian could be the knowledge keeper of lots of things.
 Brian enjoys the outdoors, travelling, music, and local history.